Admission to the Pharm.D. program at the College of Pharmacy is highly competitive and is based on the following criteria:

 You can obtain pharmacy exposure by working, volunteering or shadowing in any pharmacy setting or interviewing pharmacists.
 While we have not defined a minimum number of required pharmacy exposure hours, the Admissions Committee considers pharmacy exposure an important factor in your evaluation.
 You should include your pharmacy exposure on your PharmCAS Application and record this information on your resume or curriculum vitae, providing details related to each experience, including the pharmacy setting, pharmacist(s) interacted with, date(s) attended and the total number of hours you spent at the site.

-Resumes/CVs can be updated until your on-site interview if invited.
-You should submit your PharmCAS application as soon as its complete; do not wait to complete pharmacy exposure activities before submitting your applications.
+Resumes/CVs can be updated until your on-site interview, if invited.
+You should submit your PharmCAS Application as soon as it's complete; do not wait to complete pharmacy exposure activities before submitting your applications.

 The Admissions Committee values well-rounded applicants.
 We are interested in learning about your participation and leadership in extra-curricular activities, such as pharmacy or non-pharmacy related organizations, sports or volunteer work you pursued in collegiate or non-collegiate settings.
 Make sure to include your involvement in these activities on your PharmCAS Application and resume or curriculum vitae.